streamnative/kop/docs/kop.md

 mvn clean install -DskipTests
 ```

-3. Get the nar file in the following directory and copy it your Pulsar `/protocols` directory.
+3. Get the `.nar` file in the following directory and copy it your Pulsar `protocols` directory.
+You need to create the `protocols` folder in Pulsar if it's the first time you use protocol handlers.

 ```bash
 ./kafka-impl/target/pulsar-protocol-handler-kafka-{{connector:version}}.nar
 ```